 A 27-year-old man from Cane Bay was riding the motorcycle at the time of the crash.
 Although the motorcyclist was wearing a helmet, the Berkeley County Coroner pronounced him dead at the scene.

 The S.C.
 Hwy Patrol released a report on a multi-vehicle crash near Cane Bay High School in the Summerville area.
-Columbia wrongful death attorneys discuss.
+Columbia wrongful death lawyers discuss.

 Authorities closed State Road between Cane Bay Boulevard and Sheep Island Road so that clean up crews and investigators could carry out their duties.
 The South Carolina Highway Patrol and the Berkeley County Coroner’s Office continue to investigate this fatal accident.